 - (a) creditors enjoying general privileges under Article 975 of the Greek Civil Procedure Code, namely (in the following ranking order): - (i) claims for hospitalisation and funeral costs of the Borrower and his family arising in the 12 months prior to the day of the public auction or the declaration of bankruptcy and compensation claims (except claims for moral damages) due to disability exceeding eighty per cent.
 (80%) or more that arose until the day of the public auction or the declaration of bankruptcy; - (ii) costs for the nourishment of the Borrower and his family arising in the previous six (6) months before the day of the public auction or the declaration of bankruptcy; - (iii) claims based on employees' salaries and claims for fees, expenses and compensation of lawyers paid under fixed regular remuneration that arose during the last 2 years prior to the day of the public auction or the declaration of bankruptcy.
 However, such time limit does not apply on any compensation claims raised by employees or in-house lawyers arising by reason of termination of their agreements.
-The same rank also includes claims of the State arising out of the Value Added Tax ("VAT") and any attributable or withholding taxes together with any increments and interests imposed on such claims, as well as claims of social security organisations, alimony claims in case of death of the person owing such alimony and compensation claims due to disability exceeding sixtyseven per cent.
-(67%) which arose up to the day of the public auction or the declaration of bankruptcy; - (iv) claims by farmers or farming partnerships arising from the sale of agricultural goods arising within the last year prior to the day that the public auction was first set to occur or the declaration of bankruptcy; - (v) claims of the Greek state and municipal authorities arising out of any cause, together with any increments and interest imposed on such claims; and - (vi) claims by the Athens Stock Exchange Members' Guarantee Fund (if the borrower is or was an investment services company) arising in the previous 24 months prior to the day of the public auction or the declaration of bankruptcy (this should not be relevant for any Borrower). - (b) creditors enjoying special privileges under Article 976 of the Greek Civil Procedure Code (which include secured creditors through a mortgage or a mortgage pre-notation over the property or a pledge); and - (c) unsecured creditors.
+The same rank also includes claims of the State arising out of the Value Added Tax ("VAT") and any attributable or withholding taxes together with any increments and interests imposed on such claims, as well as claims of social security organisations, alimony claims in case of death of the person owing such alimony and compensation claims due to disability exceeding sixty-seven per cent.
+(67%) which arose up to the day of the public auction or the declaration of bankruptcy; - (iv) claims by farmers or farming partnerships arising from the sale of agricultural goods arising within the last year prior to the day that the public auction was first set to occur or the declaration of bankruptcy; - (v) claims of the Greek state and municipal authorities arising out of any cause, together with any increments and interest imposed on such claims; and - (vi) claims by the Athens Stock Exchange Members' Guarantee Fund (if the borrower is or was an investment services company) arising in the previous 24 months prior to the day of the public auction or the declaration of bankruptcy (this should not be relevant for any Borrower). - (b) creditors enjoying special privileges under Article 976 of the Greek Civil Procedure Code (which include secured creditors through a mortgage or a mortgage pre-notation over the property or a pledge); and

+(c) unsecured creditors.

 In case of concurrence of general privileges (as mentioned above) and special privileges (as mentioned above), the percentage of satisfaction of the creditors with general privileges is limited to up to one-third of the auction proceeds whereas the percentage of satisfaction of creditors with special privileges is up to two-thirds.
 In case of concurrence of general privileges (as mentioned above) and special privileges (which include claims secured by pledge or mortgage) and non-privileged claims, the percentage of satisfaction of the creditors with general privileges is limited to up to 25%, whereas the percentage of satisfaction of creditors with special privileges is up to 65%.
 The remaining amount of 10% of the auction proceeds is allocated to the non-privileged creditors.
-In case of concurrence of creditors with special privileges and non-privileged creditors, an amount of 90% is allocated to creditors with special privileges, while an amount of 10% of the auction proceeds is allocated to the non-privileged creditors.
-In case of concurrence of claims with general privileges and non-privileged creditors, and non-privileged creditors with special privileges, while an amount of 10% of the auction proceeds is allocated to the non-privileged creditors.
+In case of concurrence of creditors with special privileges, while an amount of 10% of the auction proceeds is allocated to the non-privileged creditors.
 In case of concurrence of claims with general privileges and non-privileged claims, the percentage of satisfaction of the former is 70%.